juxor/afaq/markdown/append46.md

 belongs to nobody"_ and should be cultivated without the use of hired labour.
 It also accepted a resolution opposing anti-Jewish pogroms.
 Also passed was a resolution which sharply attacked the Bolsheviks, caused by their behaviour since their arrival in the Ukraine.
 [Palij, **Op.
-Cit.**, pp. 154-5] A report by the commander of the 2nd Red Army, Skatchco, indicates the nature of this
+Cit.** , pp. 154-5] A report by the commander of the 2nd Red Army, Skatchco, indicates the nature of this
 behaviour:

-> _ "Little local Chekas are undertaking a relentless campaign against the Makhnovists, even when they are shedding their blood at the front.
-They are hunting them down from the rear and persecuting them solely for belonging to the Makhnovist movement . . .
-It cannot continue like this: the activity of the local Chekas is deliberately ruining the front, reducing all military successes to nothing, and contributing to the creation of a counter-revolution that neither Denikin nor Krasnov [Hetman of the Don Cossacks] could have achieved. . ."_ [quoted by Alexander Skirda, **The Rehabilitation of Makhno**,
+> _"Little local Chekas are undertaking a relentless campaign against the
+> Makhnovists, even when they are shedding their blood at the front.
+They are
+> hunting them down from the rear and persecuting them solely for belonging to
+> the Makhnovist movement . . .
+It cannot continue like this: the activity of
+> the local Chekas is deliberately ruining the front, reducing all military
+> successes to nothing, and contributing to the creation of a counter-
+> revolution that neither Denikin nor Krasnov [Hetman of the Don Cossacks]
+> could have achieved. . ."_ [quoted by Alexander Skirda, **The Rehabilitation
-p.
+> of Makhno** , p.
 346]

 Unsurprisingly, the peasants reacted strongly to the Bolshevik regime.
 Their _"agricultural policy and terrorism"_ ensured that _"by the middle of 1919, all peasants, rich and poor, distrusted the Bolsheviks."_ [Palij, **Op.
+Cit.**
-Cit.**, p.
+, p.
 156] In April alone, there were 93 separate armed rebellions against the Bolsheviks in the Ukraine.
 The _"more oppressive the Bolshevik policy, the more the peasants supported Makhno.
 Consequently, the Bolsheviks began to organise more systematically against the Makhno movement, both as an ideology and as a social movement."_ [Palij, **Op.
-Cit.**, p.
+Cit.** , p.
 157]

 In mid-March the Red Army attacked eastwards.
 In the course of this Dybenko, commander of the Trandneiper division, recommended one of Makhno's commanders